A link on a sticker and your curiosity brought you here. Welcome!

 See, in the world of Rough Passages, a third of humanity tests positive for something called the R-factor.
 This means they have a chance of gaining superpowers when they hit middle age.
 The big problem with that?
 Long before someone comes into their powers, if they develop a power, they will face discrimination, hostility, and violent rejection just because of what they might become.

 Want to read a short story about this FOR FREE?
-Click here to sign up for my new release emails, and I’ll send you a Unity story called Homecoming.
+Follow my blog here on WordPress or even better, sign up for my “monthly-sih, sorta-quarterly” email newsletter, and I’ll alert you when my Unity story called Homecoming gets posted here to the website.
+For the email newsletter signup: CLICK ME.

 FREE STORY.
 NO OBLIGATION.
 Cross my heart.

-Want more details before deciding?
-Read on for random trivia about how superpowers and society clash in my alternate reality.
+Read on for some random trivia about how superpowers and society clash in my alternate reality.

-Back on First Night, a disaster-filled 36-hour period in 1943, ten percent of the world population over age 45 all rolled into powers at the same time.
+Back on First Night, a disaster-filled 36-hour period in 1943, ten percent of the world population over age 45 developed mysterious powers.
+All of them.
+At the same time.
 The result was a series of horrendous disasters that leveled cities, killed tens of thousands, left generations traumatized and scarred, and changed the world forever.

-It took decades after First Night for scientists to develop a test that could detect the R-factor and identify (however imperfectly) who might roll into power.
+It took decades after First Night for scientists to develop a test that could detect the R-factor and narrow down (however imperfectly) who who might roll into power.
 Until then, the only predictor of superpowers was age.
 Getting older meant possibly becoming a danger to everyone you loved.

 The uncertainty and fear of those first few decades after First Night never waned.
 The draconian control measures implemented by a country in crisis have never been dismantled.
 Confining the newly-powered into camps is still done for the safety of the general public, and that internment may be followed by assignment to special military units.